-I see myself primarily as a religious studies scholar, interested in the (comparative) study of the world’s major religions, with a particular focus on monotheistic and polytheistic traditions.
-My research journey began with an exploration of the concept of non-reductive religious pluralism as a potential theoretical basis for constructive inter-faith (and specifically, Christian/Muslim) dialogue, as well as a general fascination with questions of universality and particularity in the study of religions, all of which led me to develop an awareness of the significance of difference within situations of inter-religious or inter-cultural encounters and dialogue.
+I see myself primarily as an independent researcher in the fields of Social Sciences and Education as well as Humanities, with a special focus on Philosophy, Religious Studies, Theology and Ethics.
+My research journey began with an exploration of the concept of non-reductive religious pluralism as a potential theoretical basis for constructive inter-faith (and specifically, Christian/Muslim) dialogue, as well as a general fascination with questions of universality and particularity in the (potentially comparative) study of religions, all of which led me to develop an awareness of the significance of difference within situations of inter-religious or inter-cultural encounters and dialogue.

 Anneke on LinkedIn

 Contact Anneke at firstname.lastname@example.org